PSPDFKit 5 Migration Guide

 PSPDFScrubberBarto make it more obvious for new people coming to the framework.

 PSPDFDocumentwas exposed in earlier versions.
-However it is extremely unlikely that you really need that, and the logic for choosing the correct box is actually a bit more complex than that.
+However, it’s extremely unlikely that you really need it, and the logic for choosing the correct box is actually a bit more complex than that.
 We now fully comply to what the PDF spec and Adobe Acrobat do by default and no longer expose this detail.

 We’ve optimized the way text blocks are detected, which should result in an even more reliable zoom-to-fit experience.
-While doing that a lot of our core was rewritten and we no longer expose
+While doing this, a lot of our core was rewritten and we no longer expose

 The new parser now detects more cases of images, and

 PSPDFImageInfoworks more reliably in extracting image data from the PDF when required.